Blake Proehl

-Christian Blake Proehl is an American football wide receiver for the Minnesota Vikings of the National Football League (NFL) and a music recording artist.
+Christian Blake Proehl (born January 12, 1999) is an American professional football wide receiver.
 He played college football at East Carolina.

-Football career
+He is also a music recording artist.

-Early life and high school
+Early life

 Proehl was born in Greensboro, North Carolina and grew up in Charlotte, North Carolina, where he attended Providence High School.
 As a senior, he caught 52 passes for 1,016 yards and 12 touchdowns and was named first-team All-SoMeck 8 Conference.

 College career

 Proehl was a member of the East Carolina Pirates for four seasons.
 He used a medical redshirt as a true freshman after suffering a season-ending injury at the beginning of preseason training camp.
 As a junior, Proehl caught 47 passes for 577 yards and four touchdowns.
 After his junior season, Proehl announced that he would forgo his final year at East Carolina to enter the 2021 NFL Draft.

 Professional career

-Proehl signed with the Minnesota Vikings as an undrafted free agent shortly after the conclusion of the 2021 NFL Draft.
+Proehl signed with the Minnesota Vikings as an undrafted free agent shortly after the conclusion of the 2021 NFL draft.
 He was waived/injured on August 16 and placed on injured reserve.

 On August 23, 2022, Proehl was placed on the reserve/PUP list to start the season.
 He was activated on October 17, then waived and re-signed to the practice squad.
 He signed a reserve/future contract on January 16, 2023.
+He was waived on August 29, 2023.